 - A bad example would be www.curve-interactive.com/kssf/9=2832.php

 Danny Dover (expert SEO and former Moz employee) has pointed out that excessively long URLs may hurt search ranking positions.
 His research found that 2083 characters is the max length URL parsed by Internet Explorer.
+Similar research from Improve suggests the same.
 However, I would suggest using a maximum of 6-10 words separated by hyphens.